 If you pick up a handful of soil, you will be holding more microorganisms in your hand than the entire number of people who have ever lived on earth.
 Think about that for a moment.
-Can you imagine the quantity of living things in your grasp?
+Can you imagine the number of living things in your grasp?
 Soil is FULL of life.

 Soil microbes are nature's hidden helpers.
-Soil microbes form synergistic relationships with plants to convert and solubilize nutrients, protect the plant for stress and disease, and can even lead to an increase in crop yield.
+Soil microbes form synergistic relationships with plants to convert and solubilize nutrients, protect the plant from stress and disease, and can even lead to an increase in crop yield.

-There are five different types of microbes: bacteria, actinomycetes, fungi, protozoa and nematodes.
+There are five different types of microbes: bacteria, actinomycetes, fungi, protozoa, and nematodes.
 Each type has a different job to boost soil and plant health.

-In the below TEDx Talk, John Crawford, sustainable agriculturist and Professor at the University of Sydney, discusses the important role soil microbes play, and demonstrates what soil looks like from a microbe's point of view.
+In the below TEDx Talk, John Crawford, sustainable agriculturist, and Professor at the University of Sydney, discusses the important role soil microbes play, and demonstrates what soil looks like from a microbe's point of view.

 Putting Carbon Back Where It Belongs